pattcore/faceit-ai-bot/CONTRIBUTING.en.md

 # Contributing Guide

 Thank you for your interest in the project.
-We welcome all contributions.
+I welcome all contributions.

 ## How to Contribute